scottboehmer/megamek-unit-digest/units/hermes_ii/hermes_ii_her-5sa.md

 ### Early Republic

-- Capellan Confederation
 - Duchy of Andurien
 - Magistracy of Canopus
 - Mercenary

 ### Late Republic

-- Capellan Confederation
 - Duchy of Andurien
 - Magistracy of Canopus
 - Mercenary

 ### Dark Ages

+- Duchy of Andurien
+- Magistracy of Canopus
-- Capellan Confederation
+- Mercenary

+### ilClan

 - Duchy of Andurien
 - Magistracy of Canopus
 - Mercenary